astropy/astropy/docs/time/performance.inc.rst

 Listed below are two approaches to calculating light travel times for tens of thousands of sources in a degree patch of the sky.
 The first approach calculates the travel times without iteration while the second calculates using iteration.
+The second approach using iteration should be avoided as it is slow.

 >>> import numpy as np